code4recovery/spec/README.md

 #### `entity_email`

 Entity Email is a public email address for the service entity responsible for the listing.
 This should be a single email address.

-#### `entity_feedback_emails`

-Entity Feedback Emails is an array of feedback addresses for the service entity responsible for the listing.
-When using a Google Sheet, separate multiple addresses with a `,`.

 #### `entity_location`